ALBruzos/ALBruzos.github.io/_teaching/supervision.md

 [Back to CV](https://albruzos.github.io/cv/)

 <!---
-PLAIN TEXT MENTORING:
+TABLE IN PLAIN TEXT:

-2020/2021	“Molecular diagnostic of different clonal lineages of transmissible cancer.”
-Andrea E. Arias Díaz.
-Degree Thesis for the BSc. in Biology of Universidade de Santiago de Compostela.
-Supervisors: Alicia L. Bruzos and Jose Tubío.
-Awarded for linguistic quality by the USC Language Normalization Service in the category of sciences.
+2020/2021.
+“Molecular diagnostic of different clonal lineages of transmissible cancer.”
+    Student: Andrea E. Arias Díaz.
+    Type: Degree Thesis for the BSc. in Biology of Universidade de Santiago de Compostela, Spain.
+    Supervisor/s:  Alicia L. Bruzos and Dr. Jose Tubío.
+    Others: Awarded for linguistic quality by the USC Language Normalization Service in the category of sciences.

-2019/2020 	“Identification of driver mutations in marine transmissible cancers through exome sequencing analysis”.
-Iago Otero Coto.
-Master Thesis for the MSc. in Bioinformatics from Universidade da Coruña.
-Supervisors: Alicia L. Bruzos and Jose Tubío.
+2019/2020.
+“Identification of driver mutations in marine transmissible cancers through exome sequencing analysis”.
+    Student: Iago Otero Coto.
+    Type: Master Thesis for the MSc. in Bioinformatics from Universidade da Coruña, Spain.
+    Supervisor/s: Alicia L. Bruzos and Dr. Jose Tubío.

-2019/2020 	“Characterization of a genomic molecular marker of a marine transmissible cancer”.
-Ana Copena Soutelo.
-Degree Thesis for the BSc. in Biology of Universidade de Santiago de Compostela.
-Supervisors: Alicia L. Bruzos and Jose Tubío.
+2019/2020.
+“Characterization of a genomic molecular marker of a marine transmissible cancer”.
+    Student: Ana Copena Soutelo.
+    Type: Degree Thesis for the BSc. in Biology of Universidade de Santiago de Compostela, Spain.
+    Supervisor/s: Alicia L. Bruzos and Dr. Jose Tubío.

 -->